rolandrgarceau/a-google-sheet-reader-chatgpt-workflow/readme.md

 ### A Google Sheets Reader in Python

 Here is an insight to the way one might attack a problem of unknowns.
 The prefixing 0x-xxx is discovery.
-1-xxx passes authentication, and 2-xxx should satisfy the functional requirements for the not so distributed monolith.
+1-xxx passes authentication, and 2-xxx should satisfy the functional requirements for the not so distributed monolith we are building in real life.

 #### Note on git and .gitignore